Skip to content

 Attach a machine-readable rights declaration to your signature:

-- Commercial Licensing — Whether you're open to licensing enquiries
+• Commercial Licensing - Whether you're open to licensing inquiries

 AI Generation Disclosure